changhsinlee/changhsinlee.github.io/ep5.md

 ![](/figure/source/2019-01-07-pyderpuffgirls-ep5/items.png)

-If I compare it with the code with [the SQL code](add_link_here), then I can see that it follows the same order.
+If I compare the result with the code with the SQL code, then I can see that it follows the same order.
 Jinja2 is simply putting the items into their places!

 ### Python and Jinja

-The idea behind templating is to extract, or highlight, the important business logic then let computer write the boring code for you.
+The idea behind templating is to extract and highlight the important business logic then let computer write the boring code for you.
 Jinja is a powerful template engine, so covering even 50% of what it can do will be out of scope.

 Everything about making a template can be found in the [Jinja Template Designer Documentation](http://jinja.pocoo.org/docs/templates/#list-of-control-structures), but I will list a few things that I found that I'm using over and over when constructing SQL queries.